4 Practical Solutions to Backup WhatsApp Data on iPhone

-This will automatically backup your entire device during a scheduled period of time, which you can edit in the settings.
+This will automatically backup your entire device during a scheduled period, which you can edit in the settings.
 You won’t be able to back up your WhatsApp individually; you will need to do your entire device.

 Part 4: Use iCloud to Backup WhatsApp Data on iPhone (WhatsApp's Way)

-The WhatsApp app itself also utilizes iCloud to backup WhatsApp data on iPhone, but in a different way from how Apple backup your iPhone with iCloud.
+The WhatsApp app itself also utilizes iCloud to backup WhatsApp data on iPhone, but differently from how Apple backup your iPhone with iCloud.
 If you have important WhatsApp conversations to back up in the way specified by WhatsApp, here is how:

 On your iOS device, navigate WhatsApp > Chat Settings > Chat Backup > Backup Now.

-This is all you need to do to start a WhatsApp backup on iPhone any time.
+This is all you need to do to start a WhatsApp backup on iPhone at any time.